Samsung/tizen-docs/docs/application/native/guides/text-input/tts-engine.md

 Text-to-speech Engine (TTSE) is an engine to synthesize voice from input texts and to send the synthesized sound data to TTS framework.

-TTSE developers can provide TTSE service users, to apply TTSE with functions that is necessary to operate the engine.
+TTSE developers can provide TTSE service users with the functions that are necessary to operate the engine.

-The main features of the TTSE API include:
+The main features of the TTSE API include the following:

 - Preparing the TTSE service for use

   You can connect the TTSE service application.
-[Basic TTSE Processes](#basic) and [Prerequisites](#prerequisites) are defined.
+[Basic TTSE processes](#basic) and [prerequisites](#prerequisites) are defined.

 - TTSE Parameters